aws-samples/aws-lambda-layer-node-puppeteer-headless-chromium/README.md

 # Puppeteer/Node Headless Chromium Lambda Layer

-This repository provides an AWS Lambda layer that can run Puppeteer in a headless chromium browser, a utility library and a sample Lambda with a CloudFormation template.
+This repository provides an AWS Lambda layer that can run [Puppeteer](https://developers.google.com/web/tools/puppeteer) in a headless chromium browser, a utility library and a sample Lambda with an AWS CloudFormation template.

 ## Prerequisites